-Firm sample We designed a tailored survey module, which was administered as part of the March/April 2020 wave of the KOF Swiss Economic Institute Investment Survey, a quarterly survey of firms in Switzerland on topics such as business confidence and investment, which aims to be representative of the Swiss economy.
+Firm sample We designed a tailored module, which was part of the March/April 2020 wave of the KOF Swiss Economic Institute Investment Survey, a quarterly survey of firms in Switzerland on topics such as business confidence and investment, which aims to be representative of the Swiss economy.
 The respondents are usually higher-level managers.
 This dataset has been used in prior research in economics (Drechsel et al., 2015).

-Our questionnaire was attached as a voluntary special module to the regular survey.
-At the end of the regular survey module, respondents were invited to participate in a special module on managerial decision-making.
+At the end of the regular survey, respondents were invited to participate in a special module on managerial decision-making.
 Thus, firm managers did not know that our module was concerned with the exchange rate, and were not aware of being part of an experiment.

 Out of the 2,821 firm managers participating in the March/April 2020 survey wave, 1,183 also responded to at least some of our questions.
-In our main analysis we focus on responses collected until March 20th, before a major outbreak of the coronavirus in Switzerland.
-We demonstrate robustness of our findings to changing the cutoff date and to using the full sample below.
+In our main analysis we focus on responses collected until March 20th, before a major outbreak of the coronavirus in

+Switzerland.
+We demonstrate the robustness of our findings to changing the cutoff date and to using the full sample below.
 Out of the 679 responses collected until March 20th, we drop nine respondents who give non-sensible estimates of past realizations of macroe-conomic variables (e.g. an exchange rate of 50,000 CHF per euro), which may indicate inattention to the survey.
 We also drop 80 participants who did not respond to any outcome question of interest.